partylikeits1983/miden-tutorials/docs/src/rust-client/counter_contract_tutorial.md

 ## Prerequisites

 This tutorial assumes you have a basic understanding of Miden assembly.
-To quickly get up to speed with Miden assembly (MASM), please play around with running Miden programs in the [Miden playground](https://0xpolygonmiden.github.io/examples/).
+To quickly get up to speed with Miden assembly (MASM), please play around with running basic Miden assembly programs in the [Miden playground](https://0xpolygonmiden.github.io/examples/).

 ## Step 1: Initialize your repository